- Can I change a committee member after my initial committee has been submitted and approved?

 - What does it mean to “file a digital copy of the thesis with the University in accordance with University standards”?

-University standards require that students who complete a Plan A master’s degree submit a digital copy of their thesis to the University Digital Conservancy (UDC) for archiving.
+University standards require Plan A students to submit a digital copy of their thesis to the University Digital Conservancy (UDC) via ProQuest for archiving.
 See the appendix: Thesis Formatting and Submission Guidelines for additional information.
-Students may request an embargo on publication of the dissertation for a limited period of time (see question #14).
+Students may request an embargo on publication of the dissertation for a limited period of time .

-- When should students request an embargo on the publication of the thesis?
+- When should students request an embargo (hold) on the publication of the master’s thesis/professional engineering design project?

 The request for an embargo (hold) must be made prior to the conferral of the degree.
-Once the final approved copy of the thesis is submitted, students cannot make changes to the thesis or remove the thesis from the University Digital Conservancy (UDC).
+Once the final approved copy of the thesis/project is submitted and approved, students cannot make changes to the thesis/project or remove the thesis/project from the University Digital Conservancy (UDC).